rvsrvs/learn-swift/README.md

 I believe that Swift 6, Combine and SwiftUI will probably trigger the community as a whole to begin leaving its OO code behind and making full use of the smaller syntactic core.
-The ultimate goal of this repository to move my students in that direction and prepare them for the shift I see underway in the Swift community.
+The ultimate goal of this repository is to help my students move in that direction and prepare them for the shift I see underway in the Swift community.

 *NB* All code below is in commented playgrounds using Apple's